grafana/pyroscope/docs/sources/configure-client/language-sdks/ruby.md

 end
 ```

-or you can dynamically tag certain parts of your code:
+Or you can dynamically tag certain parts of your code:

 ```ruby
 Pyroscope.tag_wrapper({ "controller": "slow_controller_i_want_to_profile" }) do